xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractdocimagetype/type.md

+Output format type for the image.

 ## Signature

 ```typescript
 type?: string | undefined;
 ```

+## Remarks

+Specifies the target output format for the image, such as 'html', 'latex', 'docbook', 'rtf', or 'xml'.
+This determines how the image should be processed and rendered in different documentation outputs.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>